Mad Monkey Kung Fu/Review

 From The Grindhouse Cinema Database

-Some movies serve as an introduction to a particular genre.
-They are examples used to describe it as a whole and are considered classics.
+Some movies serve as an incredible introduction to a particular genre.
+They are examples used to describe it as a whole and are considered classics in the said genre.
 Mad Monkey Kung Fu, surprisingly, does not fall under most people's idea of a true Kung Fu classic, which is shocking as it is a tremendously entertaining Kung Fu movie worth seeking out.

 Part of the reason has to be its cast.
 There are actors in martial arts cinema, like Lo Lieh or Jimmy Wang Yu, who might not be natural martial artists but coast along because of their tremendous screen presence.
 The second group has people like Jackie Chan or Bruce Lee, who are supremely gifted, genuine martial artists.
 The one common factor is that all of them were extraordinarily charismatic and can hold the screen without you taking your eyes off them.